djon2003/DNS-323/README.md

 - `sudo apt-get install eject`
 	- `eject /dev/sdc` : To disconnect/umount USB drive
 - `sudo apt-get install udisks2` : Utilitary for USB. i.e. power-off.
 In my case, using `udisksctl power-off -b /dev/sdc`, made my USB HDD to be completely off.
 USB reconnection didn't work.
 I had to unplug the power cable and replug all to have the disk detected again.
 But, could be useful.

+> Now my satisfication peeked!
+I took a moment to contemplate my success and also to remember the labor needed to reach complete final success (in other words the failures).
+More than having a pratically new device, my knowledge grown and in some extend I learned new things even with the abandoned branches/tries/ideas.
+> Next step is to write what I have done so others could benefit from my experience/experiment.